OCA/oca-custom/oca_custom/README.rst

 Features
 ========

-* The module add an extra field x_github_login, related to the github_login field
+* Make the github_login field from connector_github editable so it can be set manually (eg when registering new CLA's)

 Credits
 =======